programminghistorian/jekyll/lessons/cleaning-data-with-openrefine.md

 The issue arose during the splitting operation on the pipe character, so there is a strong chance that whatever went wrong is linked to this character.
-Let’s apply a filter on the Categories column by selecting 'Text filter' in the menu.
+Let's apply a filter on the Categories column by selecting '**Text filter**' in the menu.
 First type a single `|` in the field on the
 left: *OpenRefine* informs you that there are 71,064 matching records (i.e. records containing a pipe) out of a total of 75,727.
-Cells that do not contain a pipe can be blank ones, but also cells containing a single category with no separator, such as record 29 which only has ‘Scientific instruments’.
+Cells that do not contain a pipe can be blank ones, but also cells containing a single category with no separator, such as record 29 which only has 'Scientific instruments'.

 Now enter a second `|` after the first one to get || (double pipe): you can see that 9 records are matching this pattern.
 These are likely the 9